Q1 2019 Recap & Commentary

-- Investors realized the December sell-off was too deep, they came back into the market to buy stocks at discounted prices, which caused prices to rise.
+- Investors realized the December sell-off was too deep, they came back into the market to buy stocks at discounted prices.
+This caused prices to rise.

-Inflation is a measure of how prices are changing.
-For example, a men’s dress shirt in 1900 cost $1.
+Inflation is a measure of how prices change.
+For example, a dress shirt in 1900 cost $1.
 Prices have risen significantly since then.

 The CPI (Consumer Price Index) and PCE (Personal Consumption Expenditures) price index are two roughly similar inflation measures.
-The CPI is based on what households are buying.
-The PCE is based on what businesses are selling.
+The CPI is based on what households buy.
+The PCE is based on what businesses sell.

 The Federal Reserve is tasked with price stability and maximum employment.
 They currently define price stability as a 2% inflation target.
-In January, the latest inflation number fell to 1.9%, which is right on target, so the Fed determined they could be patient with more rate increases.
+In January, the latest inflation number fell to 1.9%, right on target.
+The Fed determined they could be patient with more rate increases.

 Why did February continue to roar +3.2%?